Lose Belly Fat Overnight: Discover 15 Powerful Tips for a Flatter Stomach by Morning

 Medically Reviewed By Dr. Margaret Trashian, MD

-Someone lies in bed, wishing to wake up tomorrow with a flatter stomach.
+A person lies in bed, hoping to wake up tomorrow with a flatter stomach.

 While you won’t lose 10 pounds overnight, you can trim some belly fat, diminish bloating, and avoid fluid retention for a flatter stomach come morning.
 Additionally, you may experience improved bowel movements upon waking up!